zw963/pryx/README.md

 ### pry3

-It just normal `binding.pry`, that is, will always be intercept if code can reach. but above plugins and library all correct configured.
+It just normal `binding.pry`, that is, will always be intercept if code can reach. but above plugins and libraries all correct configured.

 we have another Kernel#pry?, which enable `pry-state` automatically, see [pry-state](https://github.com/SudhagarS/pry-state)

+### we have two binary, pryx, irbx

+pryx is same as pry, but, with plugins and libraries correct configured.

+irbx is same for irb.

+## Philosophy

+This gem is design to maximum limit take effect current ruby program, so, it should be safe to use it.
+But, you should only use it when development, though, it was tested when use in docker-compose container too.

 ## Support

   * MRI 2.2+

-## Dependency

-No known limit.

 ## History